-If there is one thing I’ve learned as a parent, it’s that in the end, your kids will crush your dreams, ignore all your well-intentioned advice, join a biker gang, and never write to thank you for teaching them how to ride a bike in 4th grade.
+If there is one thing I’ve learned as a parent, it’s that in the end, your kids will crush your dreams, ignore your advice, join a biker gang, and blame you for everything.

-But if there is a second thing I learned, it’s that you need to be positive.
-As most of you know, outside of my immediate family, I am considered a highly regarded parenting expert.
-My latest parenting book, A Positive Parent’s Guide to Loving Your Child, even if They’re an Evil, Twisted, Unmotivated, Narcissistic Demon Seed Hellion Who Will Never Amount to Anything in this World is helping millions of frustrated parents everywhere deal with their challenging child.
+But if there is a second thing I’ve learned, it’s that you need to be positive.
+As you know, outside of my immediate family, I am considered a parenting expert.
+My latest book, A Positive Parent’s Guide to Loving Your Child, even if They’re an Evil, Twisted, Unmotivated, Narcissistic Demon Seed Hellion Who Will Never Amount to Anything is helping millions of frustrated parents around the globe deal with their challenging child.
 The key?
 Remain positive at all times.

-This week, I dip into Dr. Tim’s Mailbag, to share examples of how you can successfully apply my powerful patent-pending positive parenting process to help your own challenging child blossom to one quarter of their God-given potential.
+This week, I dip into Dr. Tim’s Mailbag, to share how you can successfully apply my powerful patent-pending positive parenting process to help your own challenging child blossom to almost one quarter of their God-given potential. (more…)

 Last week I started to discuss nine things that I wished I hadn’t worried about so much as a parent over the past 16 years.
 I tried to be a conscientious parent, but in the process, I realize now that I made a lot of mistakes, like the time I sent around the Adoption announcement after we adopted our first daughter as a four-month old infant in China.
 There she was in the picture, this cute little bundle of joy, wearing a sweater with the words “Made in China” emblazoned across the front.
 It seemed like a good idea at the time.
 Who knew it would scar my daughter for life?